 While lead-based piping has been banned, some systems still contain toxic metal components.
 Over time, this can contaminate the water with cumulative harmful effects.

 There’s also the presence of perfluoroalkyl substances (PFAS) — also known as “forever chemicals” — in many home water supplies.
 Both animals and humans can experience similar adverse health effects from exposure to these substances.
 It’s worth getting your water supply tested for potential contaminants and ensuring you use water filtration before giving it to your dog.

-Few dog owners haven’t shouted the phrase “what have you got in your mouth?”.
+Few dog owners haven’t shouted, “What have you got in your mouth?”.

 The risk of this and wrestling said objects from the jaws of an enthusiastic canine are part and parcel of being a dog owner.
-However, it’s wise to be aware of what objects around your home can be dangerous if your dog tries to consume them and take steps to minimize the risks.
+However, it is wise to know what objects around your home can be dangerous if your dog tries to consume them and take steps to minimize the risks.

 This can start with taking a considerate approach to storing items your dog may try to chew.
 For example, you may know that your apple-scented floor cleaner is not for drinking, but dogs don’t always have that discerning palette.

-Make sure you keep caps securely fastened, and the bottles are stored in cupboards out of reach of your pets.
+Ensure you keep caps securely fastened and the bottles are stored in cupboards out of reach of your pets.
 This reduces their potential to knock over chemicals and slurp them up.

 This approach should also extend to certain foodstuffs.
 Most dog owners know chocolate is toxic and should not be left in the reach of curious mouths.